Early warning of precessing neutron-star black-hole binary mergers with the near-future gravitational-wave detectors: Analysis

 \subsection{Event rate}

 The number of sources available for the measurement of GW $N$ is estimated here as a function of redshift $z$.
-The number of sources between redshifts $z$ and $z + \diff z$ is given by, e.~g.~\citep{dNdt_nishizawa}, \eq{ \frac{\diff N}{\diff z} = \frac{4\pi r(z)^2 \dot{n}(z)T_\mathrm{obs}}{(1 + z) H(z)} } where $T_\mathrm{obs}$ is the observation time, $\dot{n}(z)$ is the merger rate per unit comoving volume and unit proper time at redshift $z$, $r(z)$ is the comoving distance and $H(z)$ is the Hubble parameter.
+The number of sources between redshifts $z$ and $z + \diff z$ is given by, e.~g.~\citep{dNdt_nishizawa}, \eq{ \frac{\diff N}{\diff z} = \frac{4\pi c r(z)^2 \dot{n}(z)T_\mathrm{obs}}{(1 + z) H(z)} } where $T_\mathrm{obs}$ is the observation time, $\dot{n}(z)$ is the merger rate per unit comoving volume and unit proper time at redshift $z$, $r(z)$ is the comoving distance and $H(z)$ is the Hubble parameter.
 For the merger rate at $z < 1$, we take a linear evolution, \eq{ \dot{n}(z) = \dot{n}(0) (1 + 2z) \;, } which is based on the observation of the star formation history and is used in~\citep{dNdt_nishizawa}.
-For NSBH binaries with $\dot{n}(0) = 30 \unit{Gpc^{-3} yr^{-1}}$~\citep{rates_of_CBC} \footnote{Recently the merger rate from the observation of NSBH binaries was reported as $\dot{n}(0) = 45^{+75}_{-33}\unit{Gpc^{-3} yr^{-1}}$~\citep{NSBH_first_detection} when we were preparing the draft.
+For NSBH binaries, we assume $\dot{n}(0) = 30 \unit{Gpc^{-3} yr^{-1}}$~\citep{rates_of_CBC} \footnote{Recently the merger rate from the observation of NSBH binaries was reported as $\dot{n}(0) = 45^{+75}_{-33}\unit{Gpc^{-3} yr^{-1}}$~\citep{NSBH_first_detection} when we were preparing the draft.
 Here we use the previous rate estimated from the population synthesis simulations, but our results hardly change if we take the median rate.}.
-The integration of \eqref{EQ:dNdz} is shown in \figref{FIG:N_of_z}. \myfig[width=0.9\linewidth]{z-number.pdf}{The number of NSBH mergers per unit comoving volume and unit proper time as a function of redshift $z$.}{FIG:N_of_z} A NSBH merger happens 1 per year at $z = 0.05$.
+The integration of \eqref{EQ:dNdz} is shown in \figref{FIG:N_of_z}. \myfig[width=0.9\linewidth]{z-number.pdf}{The cumulative number of NSBH mergers per year as a function of redshift $z$.}{FIG:N_of_z} A NSBH merger happens 1 per year at $z = 0.05$.
 For comparison, we show $z_\mathrm{max}$ at which $\mathrm{SNR} = 8$ and the number of NSBH mergers for the detector networks in \tabref{TAB:zmax-number}.